cristopulos/18sh-display/readme.md

 	export DISPLAY18SH=http://localhost:3000/18sh/

 to connect 18SH to the server running on the same computer.
 If you want to connect from another computer in the same network, replace `localhost` with the local IP of the computer (something like `192.168.1.1` or so).

-## A server for loan

-If you don't want to go through the effort of running your own server, I have a server that can be used.
-Drop me an email at mikko@mikkosaari.fi if you want to use it.

 ## Compatibility with 18SH